-“The pawn shop is closed, it’s the middle of the night,” said Bob.
+“The pawn shop is closed.
+It’s the middle of the night."

 “Do you fear the authorities more than the dead?”

-Bob smashed the glass and reached in to unlock the door.
-The spirit lights shot in ahead of him and found the urn within seconds.
+Bob smashed the glass in the rear door and reached inside to turn the deadbolt.
+The spirit lights shot through like an arrow ahead of him and found the urn within seconds.
 Bob was already back in his car before the sirens could be heard in the distance.